Kusala-Mula Paṭicca Samuppāda

 - But here, the connection to dukkha is not shown because one is destined to attain Nibbāna.
 Thus, instead of “jāti paccayā jarā, marana, soka-paridēva-dukkha-dōmanassupāyasā sambhavan’ti” in the akusala-mula PS process, here it ends with “Evametesaṃ dhammānaṃ samudayo hoti.”

-- Instead of future suffering, conditions for attaining Nibbāna result with the kusala-mula PS process.
+- Instead of future suffering, conditions for attaining Nibbāna result in the kusala-mula PS process.